9001 | OTP

 - Monitors and maintains quality and productivity.

-- The Court reserves the right not to make any appointment to the vacancy, to make an appointment at a lower grade, or to make an appointment with a modified job description.
+- The ICC reserves the right to not make any appointment to the vacancy, to make an appointment at a lower grade.